keisukexito/Assignment-GettingAndCleaningData/README.md

 ## Getting and Cleaning Data Final Assignment
-### This fie contains
+### This repository contains
-### 1. descriptions of the scripts ("run_analysis.R") to create a tidy data file ("Assignment-GettingAndCleaningData.txt" created from Human Activity Recognition Using Smartphones Dataset
+### README.md: (this file) which has descriptions of the scripts ("run_analysis.R") to create a tidy data file.
-### 2. a code book of the tidy data.
+### CODEBOOK.md: Code book of the tidy data.
+### run_analysis.R: script file to create a tidy data file ("Assignment-GettingAndCleaningData.txt") from Human Activity Recognition Using Smartphones Dataset

 ### Description of the scripts ("run_analysis.R")
 1. Load library to reshape data frames